Henry-Bernardin/drum-kit/README.md

 # drum-kit

 #Overview
 - Fully functional drum kit.
-They keys ASDFGHJKL are assigned to a sound wav via their keycode
+The keys ASDFGHJKL are assigned to a sound wav via their keycode

 ### LIVE LINK: